len-sla/word_cloud/README.md

 <br>

-### In this particular case is content of the book about microbiome
+### In this particular case input is content of the book about microbiome

 ![### wordcloud in particular shape ](https://github.com/len-sla/word_cloud/blob/first/word-cloud.PNG)